variantstudios/greeleydowntown.com/_directory/lincoln-park-library.md

 ---

-Located in historic downtown Greeley, the Lincoln Park Library serves the neighborhood and business district.
-The 14,000 square foot facility has a wide selection of audiobooks, movies, and books.
-There are forty computers and free wi-fi.
-The library offers free computers classes and a small meeting room for the public to use with a reservation.
+Located in downtown Greeley, the Lincoln Park Library serves the neighborhood and business district.
+The 6,000 square foot facility has a wide selection of audiobooks, movies, and books.
+There are twenty adult computers along with computers dedicated to children’s and teens and free wi-fi.
+The library offers free computers classes and a meeting room for the public that seats 40.
+The meeting room requires a reservation.